-3 credits (90 hours) This course promotes tactile learning of the alphabetic, numeric, and symbol keyboard.
+This course promotes tactile learning of the alphabetic, numeric, and symbol keyboard.
 It covers the use and management of the computer's operating parts, practicing correct typing techniques, and checking and using correction symbols.

-CTM 001 HISTORY.
-FUNDAMENTALS, AND TECHNIQUES OF MASSAGE Ι
+CTM 001 HISTORY, FUNDAMENTALS, AND TECHNIQUES OF MASSAGE I

-6 credits (180 hours) This course promotes learning the basic theoretical principles of massage, its history, benefits, and contraindications.
+This course promotes learning the basic theoretical principles of massage, its history, benefits, and contraindications.
 It also promotes the learning and mastery of fundamental massage techniques, both table and chair-based, applied to all parts of the body in the form of coherent massage routines.

-MEDICAL TERMINOLOGY, MUSCULOSKELETAL ANATOMY, AND STRUCTURAL CTM 002 KINESIOLOGY
+CTM 002 MEDICAL TERMINOLOGY, MUSCULOSKELETAL ANATOMY, AND STRUCTURAL KINESIOLOGY

 This course provides students with an understanding of the anatomy and kinesiology of the muscular and skeletal systems, using appropriate medical vocabulary in Spanish and English.
-Emphasis is placed on the origins, insertions, and functions of body's muscles. well their antagonisms. all the as as synergies and
+Emphasis is placed on the origins, insertions, and functions of all the body's muscles, as well as their synergies and antagonisms.

-CTM 003 PROFESSIONAL ETHICS FOR MASSAGE THERAPISTS 2 credits (60 hours)
+CTM 003 PROFESSIONAL ETHICS FOR MASSAGE THERAPISTS